Despite all the beauty nature offers in the Arizona desert, Hacienda Del Sol Luxury Guest Ranch Resort

 Art and Aesthetics

 Early on, Timan would organize exhibits of local artists.
 The works would be on display at the hotel and would cycle out each month.
 It wasn’t long before this became a challenging proposition and ended.
-However, over the years, some of these early exhibitors have contributed to the landscape and ambience of the Hacienda Del Sol Ranch Resort through art donations, consignments and of course sales.
+However, over the years, some of these early exhibitors have contributed to the landscape and ambiance of the Hacienda Del Sol Luxury Guest Ranch Resort through art donations, consignments and of course sales.

 I asked Timan if he considers himself “a curator of art.”
 He told me he doesn’t care for labels but agreed that in a sense that is part of what he does.